Thunderbottom/flakes/README.md

 ## Modules

-All modules are available under the `modules/` directory, for both Home manager and NixOS, with the options listed under `snowflake.*`.
+All modules are available under the `modules/` directory, for both Home manager and NixOS, with the options listed under `${namespace}.*`.
 These modules makes deploying complex configurations quite simple.
-For example: A full-fledged, minimal, KDE Plasma desktop can be enabled by adding `snowflake.desktop.kde.enable = true` to your system configuration.
+For example: A full-fledged, minimal, KDE Plasma desktop can be enabled by adding `${namespace}.desktop.kde.enable = true` to your system configuration.

 The modular configuration also allows for efficient reusability and config de-duplication between machines.
 Most of the configuration is tailored to my needs, but is still highly-customizable except for the security defaults.